mj-linane/OR-CS4All-Python-Examples/1.programming-fundamentals-with-makecode/04-variables-constants-scorekeeper/04-variables-constants-scorekeeper.md

 ### Step 3: Updating the variable value

-In our program, we want to keep track of the number of times each player wins and the number of times they tie.
+In our program, we want to keep track of the number of times each player wins, and the number of times they tie.
 We can use the buttons A and B to do this.

 > Pseudocode:
 > Press button A to record a win for player A